RATING: 4 Key RESULT: Win REMAINING: 15:00

 For the most part, the puzzles within this game remain intuitive while trying to exist within the story world – connecting to various officers of the ship, as well as tasks they may need to achieve – from navigating / landing a rescue pod to venting air pressure and even mapping the stars.

-Lunar Station also had one of the most clever uses and original adaptations of a claw machine-style puzzle I’ve seen yet.
+Lunar Mission also had one of the most clever uses and original adaptations of a claw machine-style puzzle I’ve seen yet.

 The multi-step final puzzle started off being a total blast, until it decided on its own that it was done functioning for the day.
 And sadly, a major finale show moment that was to follow didn’t work at all, even with the staff rushing in with tools in a bleak attempt to get it back online for us to experience.